Lonsdale Belt: Female champion

 On 6 May 2023, Welsh boxer Lauren Price won the first British women's title fight in boxing history, becoming the first female British welterweight champion and the first woman to receive a Lonsdale belt, by defeating Kirstie Bavington by unanimous points victory.

 Changes

 In 1987, the BBBofC decided to award only one belt to any boxer in each division.
 A boxer can, however, win belts outright in different weight classes.

 On 1 September 1999 the BBBofC changed the criteria for winning a belt outright; boxers must now win four—rather than three—championship contests in the same weight division.
 The rule also stipulates that one of the four wins must be a mandatory contest.
 The BBBofC general secretary John Morris cited the rising costs of making the belts as the chief reason for the rule change.

 The BBBofC introduced the Lonsdale Badge in 2013; it is worn by outright winners.
-According to a Eurosport report: